Dear Wheaton Community,

 As recommended as part of state guidance, we will start reporting aggregate test numbers next week on the Return to Campus website.
 Individual test results will be kept private, although others considered close contacts will be notified of their potential exposure as part of the contact tracing process.
 The college is working with the Norton Board of Health to participate in the Contact Tracing Collaborative.
 You can contact firstname.lastname@example.org with any questions in regards to on-campus testing.

-In regards to academics, Dean of Advising and Academic Success Steve Viveiros emailed students, staff and faculty yesterday in regards to the updated Add/Drop Period, learning resources for hybrid and remote learning and information about support for learning technology.
+With regard to academics, Dean of Advising and Academic Success Steve Viveiros emailed students, staff and faculty yesterday in regards to the updated Add/Drop Period, learning resources for hybrid and remote learning and information about support for learning technology.
 To accommodate the earlier start of the semester, the Add/Drop Period has been moved up and will start on Monday, August 17 at 8:30 a.m.
 Check out Dean Viveiros’ email for more information, reach out to your Student Success Advisor in Academic Advising or contact email@example.com with any questions.

 If you have any remaining questions on any aspect of the fall semester, I encourage you to first view the recent Q&A webinars on the Return to Campus website, including the Q&A held this past Tuesday with Dean Irish and other members of the Return to Campus Task Force.
 Also, please don’t hesitate to reach out to any of our campus departments listed on the website.